Report: Downed power lines sparked deadly California fires

 "As victims, we see the report as an important step toward rebuilding and recovery," McCallum said.

+Hundreds of homeowners and relatives of those killed have sued PG&E, which has sought to raise rates to cover possible judgments.

-PG&E said in a statement that the company believes its "overall programs met our state's high standards" for maintaining electrical equipment and pruning about 1.4 million trees a year.
+PG&E said in a statement that the company believes its "overall programs met our state's high standards" for maintaining electrical equipment.
+The utility said it inspects its 2 million power poles regularly and prunes about 1.4 million trees a year.

-But because of California's much longer wildfire season and extreme weather, PG&E said it has made changes including creating a wildfire operations center to monitor extreme weather and fire threats in real time, putting in place a network of weather stations throughout high-risk fire areas and boosting vegetation management.
+But "years of drought, extreme heat and 129 million dead trees have created a 'new normal' for our state" that has increased the number of large wildfires and the length of the wildfire season, the utility said.

+"Climate change and the so-called new normal do not ignite fires.
+The Cal Fire findings today show that suspected negligence by PG&E did," said state Sen. Jerry Hill, a Redwood City Democrat, a longtime critic of the utility.

 In one fire in Mendocino County last fall, investigators said Potter Valley experienced wind speeds up to 67 mph, causing many tree branches to fall, triggering numerous 911 calls reporting fires, according to Cal Fire's report.